gaqzi/reflections/content/typescript/guard_clauses_and_never_type.md

     print(process_signal(Signal.PURPLE))
 ```

-Similar to TypeScript, mypy will complain if you add a new memeber to the enum but
+Similar to TypeScript, mypy will complain if you add a new member to the enum but
 forget to handle that in the processor function.
 Python 3.11 added the  `Never` type
 and `assert_never` function to the `typing` module.
 Underneath, `Never` is an alias
 to the `NoReturn` type; so you can use them interchangeably.
 However, in this case,